johan-cronje/.github/profile/README.md

 Basic REST API written in Python for a fictional insurance company, implementing a policy quote backend.
 Originally developed using Flask, the preferred framework for this project is likely to be FastAPI now.

 ### [fastapi-k8s-demo](https://github.com/johan-cronje/fastapi-k8s-demo)
-Example how to create a Kubernetes cluster and deploy a Python FastAPI workload to the cluster.
-This example uses **K3d** to deploy a Kubernetes cluster in Docker.
+Create a Kubernetes cluster and deploy a Python FastAPI workload to the cluster.
+Uses **K3d** to deploy a Kubernetes cluster in Docker.
 Requires [K3d](https://k3d.io/), Docker & [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) to be installed in order to deploy.

 ### [terraform-k8s-demo](https://github.com/johan-cronje/terraform-k8s-demo)
-Example how to deploy a Kubernetes cluster using Infrastructure as Code on three Cloud providers with Terraform.
+Deploy a Kubernetes cluster using Infrastructure as Code to AWS, Azure & Google Cloud with Terraform.
 Requires [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and the CLI for each Cloud platform to be installed in order to be deployed.

 ### [fastapi-ecs-demo](https://github.com/johan-cronje/fastapi-ecs-demo)
-Demonstration of Infrastructure as Code using standard Terraform resources with no third party modules, to deploy a Python FastAPI API workload on AWS ECS.
+Deploy a Python FastAPI API workload on AWS ECS using native Terraform resources (with no modules).
 Requires [Terraform](https://developer.hashicorp.com/terraform/tutorials/aws-get-started/install-cli), [kubectl](https://kubernetes.io/docs/tasks/tools/#kubectl) and the [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to be installed in order to be deployed.

 ### [perl-demo](https://github.com/johan-cronje/perl-demo)
 Example of an object-oriented Perl system designed to analyze an Apache web server access log, producing various statistics derived from a MaxMind GeoIP lookup.